Piano Trio, Op. 97 (Beethoven): Allegro moderato

-This finale movement is as expected in the home key of B-flat major and employs a loose interpretation of the Rondo Sonata form structure: A B A' B A' (Coda) The similarities between all four movements rhythm can be seem culminated here where Beethoven increasingly shortens the rhythmic values before bar lines.
+This finale movement is in the home key of B-flat major and employs a loose interpretation of the Rondo Sonata form structure: A B A' B A' (Coda) The rhythmic similarities between all four movements culminates here, where Beethoven increasingly shortens the rhythmic values before bar lines.
 During the lengthy coda, there is a stray in key centers as far as A major and E flat Major until returning to B-flat major at the end.
 Beethoven himself indicated during a rehearsal of the piece that it should not be played in a gentle manner, but with much energy and force.

 Reception

 Though there were complaints directed towards Beethoven after the public premiere regarding his abilities as a performer due to his increasing deafness, the trio itself enjoyed much success and was quickly considered as one of his masterpieces.
 His reputation and credibility as a composer did not diminish, but rather continued to soar.
 Music journals such as the Allgemeine Musikalische Zeitung viewed the trio as typical of the composer's output with nothing out of the ordinary.
 They considered the scherzo to be contrapuntal in nature, which speaks to what music textures were still acceptable for audiences at this time between the Classical and Romantic eras.
-Likewise, in 1823 the Allegemeine Musikalische Zeitung issued a call to musicians to perform the piece with much dedication and inspiration.
+Likewise, in 1823 the Allgemeine Musikalische Zeitung issued a call to musicians to perform the piece with much dedication and inspiration.